 - The 1.2 million doses of vaccine that Ghana has received through the WHO Covax programmen as one of the first countries have been administered very quickly and efficiently to vulnerable groups.
-Meanwhile almost 7 million vaccinations have been administered to the total population of slightly more than 32 million people.
-Even if the European vaccination quotas will not yet be met by a long shot, the protection of the population against infection will improve
+Meanwhile, more than 11 million vaccinations have been administered to the total population of slightly more than 32 million people.
+Even if the European vaccination rate is still by far from being reached, the protection of the population against infection will continue to improve.

 - A positive role is also played by the generally higher resistance of the population to virus infections: it already develops in children and adolescents, who are exposed to many more microorganisms and parasites than, for example, in Europe

 - The fact that the climate in Ghana is warmer and sunnier and that people spend more time outdoors also helps to limit the risk of infection – similar to the European summer